Skip to main content

 Each month we showcase an iconic or loved tree in Holdfast Bay.
 The tree of the month aims to increase the awareness of the value of trees in the City of Holdfast Bay, highlighting the important role trees play in our city such as shade, cooling, clean air, fauna habitat, wellbeing and connection to nature.

-July - Tree of the Month
+October - Tree of the Month

 Family: Myrtaceae

-Origin: SA, VIC, NSW, QLD
+Origin: NSW, Qld

-Flowering time: Spring/Summer
+Flowering time: Spring, summer

-Flower colour: White
+Flower colour: White, cream

-Purpose: Ornamental, habitat, wind protection, screen
+Purpose: Ornamental, habitat, screen

-Canopy cover (approximate shade provided): 3m x 2m
+Canopy cover (approximate shade provided): 10-15 metres

 Approximate age: